Holistic Solutions for Sleep

 Turn off all devices 2 hours before bed.
 I know it can be very tempting to fall asleep with the television on, or be on your phone while you’re lying in bed, but the light coming off of our screens can affect our body’s natural ability to fall asleep and stay asleep.
-This occurs because the artificial light of your screen can suppress melatonin levels.
-Melatonin is the chemical messenger in your body produced in the pineal glad that allows you to fall asleep and regulates your sleep/wake cycle.
+This occurs because the artificial light from your screen can suppress melatonin levels.
+Melatonin is the chemical messenger in your body produced in the pineal gland that allows you to fall asleep and regulates your sleep/wake cycle.
 If melatonin is not released, individuals can be at risk for insomnia and sleep disturbance.
 Instead of having screen time before bed, try reading a book, magazine or listening to relaxing music.
 Unplugging could be better for you than you ever imagined!

 Important note on Melatonin

 The answer to your screen/sleeping issues should not be to medicate with melatonin.
-While melatonin can be helpful, it can have negative side effects, including hormonal imbalances, grogginess and headaches, and should not be taken for more than a period of 3 months.
-Melatonin can be very helpful for those who work night shifts and need to sleep during the day, or for jet-lag.
+While melatonin can be helpful, it can have negative side effects, including hormonal imbalances, grogginess, and headaches, and should not be taken for more than a period of 3 months.
+Melatonin can be very helpful for those who work night shifts and need to sleep during the day, or for jet lag.
 Although some doctors can recommend melatonin for small children, there is limited evidence to support claims and safety.

 Reduce Your Caffeine Consumption

 If you are experiencing insomnia and drink beverages with caffeine, consider reducing your caffeine consumption.
-Coffee, tea and energy drinks can give us the boost we need, but sometimes can be taxing to our adrenal glands.
+Coffee, tea, and energy drinks can give us the boost we need, but sometimes can be taxing to our adrenal glands.
 One way you can reduce your caffeine consumption is through our Coffee to Tea Signature Cleanse.
-This cleanse includes different caffeinated and non-caffeinated teas that over time, reduce their caffeine concentrations so you slowly ween off coffee and heavily-caffeinated teas.
+This cleanse includes different caffeinated and non-caffeinated teas that over time, reduce their caffeine concentrations so you slowly ween off coffee and heavily caffeinated teas.
 Some herbal teas, like our Deep Relaxation tea, can be very helpful for those experiencing insomnia.
 To learn more about this cleanse, click here: Arogya Coffee to Tea Signature Cleanse.

 Avoid Late Night Eating and Drinking

 Do not eat 3 hours before bedtime.
 Eating food before bed increases blood sugar and gives your body fuel and energy, which can be detrimental when trying to sleep.
-Be mindful of when you are eating dinner or visiting the fridge for a late night snack and try to close your kitchen 3 hours before you hit the hay.
+Be mindful of when you are eating dinner or visiting the fridge for a late-night snack and try to close your kitchen 3 hours before you hit the hay.

 Drinking liquids before bed can present problems for our sleep success as well.
-Waking up to use the bathroom can make it difficult for some people to fall back asleep and they find themselves wide awake after being woken up by urgency to pee.
-Drinking alcohol can exacerbate these issues by not only increasing urgency to visit the bathroom, but alcohol can spike our blood sugar in the middle of the night and cause us to wake up from a deep sleep feeling dehydrated, irritable and unrested.
+Waking up to use the bathroom can make it difficult for some people to fall back asleep and they find themselves wide awake after being woken up by the urgency to pee.
+Drinking alcohol can exacerbate these issues by not only increasing the urgency to visit the bathroom, but alcohol can spike our blood sugar in the middle of the night and cause us to wake up from a deep sleep feeling dehydrated, irritable, and unrested.
 It is best to avoid alcohol 3 hours before bed and try drinking your last sips of tea or water 2 hours before bedtime.